 Condominium units for sale pertain to unsold and completed units of Primavera City Phase 1.
-Primavera City is a complex of mixed-use residential and commercial building composed of seven (7) towers with passive and active green features and utilizing a massive solar panel array at the building's rooftop located at Pedro N. Roa Sr. Avenue corner Masterson Avenue, Pueblo de Oro Business Park, Brgy.
+Primavera City is a complex of mixed-use residential and commercial building composed of seven (7) towers with passive and active green features and utilizing a massive solar panel array at the building's rooftop located at Macapagal Corner Materson Avenue, Pueblo de Oro Business Park, Brgy.
 Upper Carmen, Cagayan de Oro City, Islands of Mindanao.
 The land for Primavera City project consists of seven (7) lots with a total lot area of 6,558 square meters.
 The construction will be divided into four (4) phases, of which Primavera City Phase 1 was 100% completed and ready for occupancy.
-Primavera City Phase 1 is partially financed by loan from Development Bank of the Philippines, collateralized by lot 6 and 7 as at December 31, 2023 and 2022.
+Primavera City Phase 1 is partially financed by loan from Development Bank of the Philippines, collateralized by lot 6 and 7 as at December 31, 2022 and 2021.